yoonseo-choi/RISCV_Processor/README.md

 # RISCV_Processor

+Design inspired by the following references:

-Material and design inspired by *edX: Building a RISC-V CPU Core* from Linux Foundation.
+*edX: Building a RISC-V CPU Core* from Linux Foundation.

+*Computer Organization and Design RISC-V Edition: The Hardware Software Interface* by D.A.
+Patterson and J.L.
+Hennessy